astreum/whitepaper/README.md

 - Current Solar Limit is 1,000,000.

 ### Transactions
-- Spec 1 Structure: Spec, Body & Signature.
+- Structure: Spec, Body & Signature.
 - Transaction Body
-    - Spec 1 Structure: Recipient, Value, Counter, Solar Price & Solar Limit.
+    - Structure: Recipient, Value, Counter, Solar Price & Solar Limit.

 ### Receipts
-- Spec 1 Structure: Spec, Transaction Hash, Status & Solar Used.
+- Structure: Spec, Transaction Hash, Status & Solar Used.

 ### Nova
+- The Block Time Target is One Second.
+- A Slot is The One Second period where new Blocks are Minted.
+- An Epoch lasts one week.
+- Slots are allocated to Validators every Epoch & removed after Minting a Block.
+- Slots are distributed pro rata with a Validator's Stake.
+- A Round is One Minute.

 ### Solar Stability Mechanism
+- The Solar Price is fixed for every Block.
+- When the previous Block Limit is reached
 - Maximum Daily Solar Price Deviation is 10%.
+- The Base Solar Price is 0.0001 Astr.

 ## Roadmap